guide to visiting teatro colón buenos aires

 It took nearly 20 years to build the theater.
 The process was far from smooth and easy.
 It took three architects to create it, two of them died during the works, at the same age, which resulted in stories that the third architect hired had to be older than that to avoid the curse of dying architects.
 The theater was eventually inaugurated in 1908.

 Teatro Colón is also an opera house, which got so famous by its incredible acoustic properties and it’s considered to be of the best five opera houses in the world.
-The most respected opera singers isotretinoin performed there and every single one was amazed by the sound there.
+The most respected opera singers performed there and every single one was amazed by the sound there.
 Well…almost everyone.
 Luciano Pavarotti criticized the house stating that it is not perfect…because it is too perfect and any false notes would be immediately heard by the audience.

 Some practical stuff